zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 ## Conclusion

-The issue at hand is that LLMs and agentic AI do not just make it easier to build software, they make it easier to create artifacts that *look* like systems before anyone has decided whether they *should* be.
+The main issue is that LLMs and agentic AI do not just make it easier to build, they make it easier to create artifacts that *look* like systems before anyone has decided whether they *should* be.

-The real advantage will not go to those who generate the most code or move the fastest, but to those who can judge which artifacts deserve to enter production and which should remain prototypes.
+Ultimately, the development advantage will not go to those who generate the most code or move the fastest, but to those who can judge which artifacts deserve to enter production and which should remain prototypes.

 > Agentic AI makes day-1 easier.
 It also makes day-2 more important.